-Anyone who tells you they can “see it ALL” with their eyes is kidding both you and themselves…
+Anyone who tells you they can “see it ALL” with your eyes is kidding both you and themselves

 By the way, variations from properly sequencing have also been shown to correlate with decreased ball velocities (see footnote 3 below).
 These results were similar in both high-school pitchers and professionals (see footnote 1 below).